starwalker-studio/bass-store/README.md

 **Note:**

 This site does not work on IOS surfaces only on PC and Android.

+To sign in is only with Google Account (gmail).